ogata-lab/eipl-docs/en/docs/install/install-software.md

 # Overview

-EPIL officially supports Linux (Ubuntu 20.04) and Python 3.8.
-Pytorch is used as the deep learning framework and it is recommended to install the [latest version of pytorch](https://pytorch.org/get-started/locally/).
-In particular, Pytorch 2.0 and above can perform training of large models faster because it is precompiled, which improves training speed and reduces GPU memory usage.
-Note that CUDA and Nvidia drivers must be installed according to the [version](https://pytorch.org/get-started/previous-versions/) of Pytorch used.
+EPIL officially supports Linux (Ubuntu 20.04), Python 3.8 and PyTorch with the [latest version](https://pytorch.org/get-started/locally/).
+In particular, PyTorch 2.0 allows faster training of large models through precompilation, resulting in improved training speed and reduced GPU memory usage.
+Please make sure that CUDA and Nvidia drivers are installed according to the PyTorch [version](https://pytorch.org/get-started/previous-versions/) you are using.

 ----
-## Files
+## Software Files
-This library is composed of the following:
+This library consists of the following components:

-- **data**: A sample data downloader and a Dataloader for model training are implemented.
+- **data**: Implements a sample dataset downloader and a Dataloader for model training.
-- **layer**: A layered model ([Hierarchical RNNs](../zoo/MTRNN.md), [spatial attention mechanisms](../model/SARNN.md#spatial_softmax), etc.) are implemented.
+- **layer**: Implements layered models such as([Hierarchical RNNs](../zoo/MTRNN.md) and [spatial attention mechanisms](../model/SARNN.md#spatial_softmax), etc.
-- **model**: Multiple motion generation models are implemented, and inputs support joint angles (arbitrary degrees of freedom) and color images (128x128 pixels).
+- **model**: Implements multiple motion generation models, with support for inputs including joint angles (with arbitrary degrees of freedom) and color images (128x128 pixels).
-- **test**: Test programs.
+- **test**: Contains test programs.
-- **utils**: Functions for normalization, visualization, arguments processing, etc.
+- **utils**: Provides functions for normalization, visualization, argument processing, etc.

 ----
-## Install from pip {#pip_install}
+## Install via pip {#pip_install}

-Clone the EIPL repository from Github and install the environment using the pip command.
+To set up the environment, clone the EIPL repository from GitHub and install it using the pip command.

 ```bash linenums="1"
 mkdir ~/work/